Jarrad Branthwaite transfer news: Man Utd make improved bid worth up to £50m for Everton defender

 Further additions will depend on whether there are more departures in that position.

 Victor Lindelof's future could be key.
-He has entered the final year of his contract and there are currently no talks planned over a new deal.
+The defender has entered the final year of his contract and there are currently no talks planned over a new deal.

 Fenerbahce are one of a number of clubs interested in the Swedish international.